windranger-io/windranger-treasury/docs/architecture.md

 ---

 ???
+Might still need a comptroller for querying accounts payable & receivable

-Funding Cycles, dated withdrawals
+???
+Funding Cycles, dated withdrawals / resets (could be performed in the strategies)

+???
+Access control to the deposit & withdraw - who / at all?

 ### Pool of funds under control (vault)
 Must concurrently support dealing in variety of assets